-DLA completed an EA to address the potential environmental consequences associated with the proposed implementation of the RPMP and its component plans at Defense Distribution Depot, San Joaquin, California.
+DLA completed an EA to address the potential environmental consequences associated with the proposed construction and operation of an FY19 GPW at DLA Distribution Red River, Texas.
 This FONSI incorporates the EA by reference and summarizes the results of the analyses in the EA.

 Potential Environmental Impacts: No significant effects on environmental resources would be expected from the Proposed Action.
-Insignificant, adverse effects on noise, geological resources, water resources, biological resources, transportation and infrastructure, and hazardous materials and wastes would be expected.
-Insignificant, beneficial effects on land use and recreation, air quality, water resources, biological resources, transportation and infrastructure, and hazardous materials and wastes also would be expected.
+Insignificant adverse effects on land use and recreation, noise, air quality, geological resources, water resources, biological resources, infrastructure and transportation, and hazardous materials and wastes would be expected.
+Insignificant, beneficial effects on land use, geological resources, water resources, and infrastructure and transportation also would be expected.
 Details of the environmental consequences are discussed in the EA, which is hereby incorporated by reference.

 Determination: DLA has determined that implementation of the Proposed Action will not have a significant effect on the human environment.
 Human environment was interpreted comprehensively to include the natural and physical environment and the relationship of people with that environment.
 Specifically, no highly uncertain or controversial impacts, unique or unknown risks, or cumulatively significant effects were identified.
-Implementation of the Proposed Action will not violate any Federal, state, or local laws.
-Based on the results of the analyses performed during preparation of the EA and consideration of comments received during the public comment period, Ms. Denise Miller, Director, DLA Installation Support, concludes that implementation of the RPMP and its component plans at Defense Distribution Depot, San Joaquin, California, does not constitute a major Federal action significantly affecting the quality of the human environment within the context of NEPA.
+Implementation of the Proposed Action will not violate any federal, state, or local laws.
+Based on the results of the analyses performed during preparation of the EA and consideration of comments received during the public comment period, Mr. Gordon B. Hackett III, Director, DLA Installation Management, concludes that construction and operation of a FY19 GPW at DLA Distribution Red River, Texas, does not constitute a major federal action significantly affecting the quality of the human environment within the context of NEPA.
 Therefore, an environmental impact statement for the Proposed Action is not required.

 End Supplemental Information